jenningsloy318/Docker-Cluster/Kubernetes/Deployment/systemd/systemd_deployment_instruction.md

-**1 we can use same ```kubeconfig```as masters'.
+1. we can use same ```kubeconfig```as masters'.

-**2 start kubelet service.**
+2. start kubelet service.

-    2.1 command and parameters to start kubelet service.
+    - command and parameters to start kubelet service.

         ```shell
-        # /usr/bin/kubelet --kubeconfig=/etc/kubernetes/kubelet.conf --require-kubeconfig=true --allow-privileged=true \
+        $ /usr/bin/kubelet --kubeconfig=/etc/kubernetes/kubelet.conf --require-kubeconfig=true --allow-privileged=true \
         --network-plugin=cni --cni-conf-dir=/etc/cni/net.d --cni-bin-dir=/opt/cni/bin \
         --cluster-dns=10.96.0.10 --cluster-domain=cluster.local --root-dir=/data/kubelet
         ```

         explanation

           * ``` --network-plugin=cni --cni-conf-dir=/etc/cni/net.d --cni-bin-dir=/opt/cni/bin```: we should use third-party plugins to provide the network function, later we will deploy calico plugin with pod.

           * ``` --cluster-dns=10.96.0.10 --cluster-domain=cluster.local```: this setting is related with the cluster internal DNS setting, we will deploy the DNS pod after calico is deployed.

-    2.2 now we can use [kubelet-node.service](./init/kubelet-node.service) to start kubelet
+    - now we can use [kubelet-node.service](./init/kubelet-node.service) to start kubelet

-**3 start kube-proxy service .**
+3. start kube-proxy service .

-    3.1 for simplistic, this service is to make TCP,UDP stream forwarding or round robin TCP,UDP forwarding accross the cluster.
+   - for simplistic, this service is to make TCP,UDP stream forwarding or round robin TCP,UDP forwarding accross the cluster.

-    3.2 command and parameters used to start kube-proxy service
+   - command and parameters used to start kube-proxy service

         ```shell
-        #/usr/bin/hyperkube proxy --kubeconfig=/etc/kubernetes/kubelet.conf --master=https://192.168.49.141:6443
+        $/usr/bin/hyperkube proxy --kubeconfig=/etc/kubernetes/kubelet.conf --master=https://192.168.49.141:6443
         ```

-    3.3 now we can start kube-proxy by [kube-proxy.service](./init/kube-proxy.service).
+   - now we can start kube-proxy by [kube-proxy.service](./init/kube-proxy.service).

-**4. Check the nodes**
+4. Check the nodes

      ```shell
-     # kubectl get node --kubeconfig=/etc/kubernetes/kubelet.conf
+     $ kubectl get node --kubeconfig=/etc/kubernetes/kubelet.conf
      NAME         STATUS    AGE
      kube-master   Ready     1d
      kube-node1   Ready     25m